In the title Food Forest U, you are the U. You will learn how to create food forests for yourself.

 We have mentioned flora and fauna, and our third and most mysterious food forest members are members of the Fungi kingdom.
 Fungi (or funguses) is the plural noun for fungus.
 They are neither animal nor plant, but something in between.

-We commonly see them as a mushroom, popping up above ground, but the exciting part about them is how they support the underground food forest.
+We commonly see them as mushrooms, popping up above ground, but the exciting part about them is how they support the underground food forest.

 They enrich the soil and help to help feed flora and fauna.